malek-annabi/misp-ip-block-list/README.md

 🪵 Consider adding logging and a /status endpoint

 ## 📜 License
-MIT License
+GPL-3.0 license

 ## 🤝 Contributions
 PRs, bug reports, and feature suggestions are welcome!

 ## 🧠 Authors & Maintainers
-Built by offensive and defensive security engineers to streamline operational threat intelligence ingestion into enterprise security platforms like FortiGate, WAFs, and SOAR systems.
+Built by network and security engineer to streamline operational threat intelligence ingestion into enterprise security platforms like FortiGate, WAFs, and SOAR systems.